Forget your everyday worries and clear your head. Where could be better for that than hiking in the Tyrolean Oberland?

 Experience the most beautiful tours of Tyrol together with your guide and benefit from their impressive know-how.
 At the same time, you’ll find out interesting facts about the captivating plant and animal life of the mountainous Alpine region!

-You can find out more information about guided hikes with Gisela in the weekly programme!
+You can find out more information about guided hikes in the weekly programme!

 Up to the peaks with the mountain professionals